 This hydroponic kit comes with a large 5-gallon reservoir and a grow tray that fit together into a nice compact design.
 Water is transported through the system using an air pump that lifts the water up a tube, and then it drips out evenly around the plant from an emitter that has an innovative circular design.

 This hydroponic kit also comes with a large bag of hydroton clay pebbles that will fill up the tray so you won’t have any other growing media to buy.
-It also comes with three 1-quart bottles of General Hydroponics Fertilizer which is one of the best hydroponic fertilizers you can buy.
+It also comes with three 1-quart bottles of General Hydroponic Fertilizer which is one of the best hydroponic fertilizers you can buy.

-Overall this General Hydroponics Waterfarm Complete Hydroponic System Grow Kit is a great system if you need to grow large plants, or if you’re looking for a starter system that will grow with you over time.
+Overall this General Hydroponics Waterfarm Complete Hydroponic System Grow Kit is a great system if you need to grow large plants, or if you’re looking for a hydroponic starter system that will grow with you over time.

-The Mr. Stacky Smart Farm – Automatic Self Watering Garden (Buy Online) is the best hydroponic kit if you want to grow more plants in less space.
+The Mr. Stacky Smart Farm – Automatic Self Watering Garden (Buy Online) is the best hydroponic system if you want to grow more plants in less space.
 This hydroponic kit measures 18.5” x 18.5” x 49”, and it comes with a 16-gallon reservoir.

 The Mr. Stacky Smart Farm hydroponic system can be used indoors or outdoors, so you can grow fresh food under the sun, or you can place it under artificial light.
 This system can hold 20 plants, and it’s perfect for growing leafy greens, cherry tomatoes, strawberries, or any other plants that will work well with the vertical design.